harmony-x/onenft/README.md

+# ONENFT
-This is a starter kit for EVM compatible dapps.
+This is an NFT Marketplace developed for harmony

 ## Getting Started